iamfrisbee/wordpress-image/README.md

 # WordPress Image

 This image can be used to quickly standup a wordpress site locally.
-Use the [https://github.com/iamfrisbee/wordpress-image/blob/master/wordpress/docker-compose.yml](docker-compose.yml) to help setup a quick environment to run WordPress locally.
+Use the [wordpress directory](https://github.com/iamfrisbee/wordpress-image/tree/master/wordpress) to help setup a quick environment to run WordPress locally.

 ## Mount directories